Work on *what* to change, not just managing change

 • All the development team members are using the new tools.
 Almost weekly, someone discovers a new way to use a feature and shares it with other team members.

-The Satir model is useful because it delineates the major stages of change, and the human response to change.
+The Satir model is useful because it delineates the major stages of change and the human response to change.
 The model reveals that feeling unsettled is a natural response to perceived chaos.
-Keeping in mind that change is unsettling is key to devising change strategies that actually have a chance to work for human beings!
+Keeping in mind that change is unsettling is key to devising change strategies that have a chance to work for human beings!
 (Conversely, noticing that I’m feeling unsettled is a reliable sign that something has changed or is changing in my life.)

 Final thoughts on models of change